A Tunnel in the Sky

 It is not clear how long the Wards had known about Silvernail, but that was new information for the Culvers in the first book.
 They had been content to remain isolated in the Pine Barrens, then Silvernail found them.
 Rachel resented Morgan's impestuosness, her insistence on taking action.
 The older Wards may have felt the same, wanting to remain undercover for as long as possible.
 But it is no longer possible, and Morgan wants to take the fight to Silvernail, no matter how uneven the odds.
 Allie is still learning how to be a werewolf, how to integrate with another family, made more stressful when she learns disturbing news about her mother.
 She isn't sure she likes Morgan, but she does trust her, so goes along with her schemes, one of which ends with Allie being shot in the shoulder.
 With a silver bullet.

 Again, some readers may be disappointed with so few scenes of them in their werewolf personas.
 Only once with Morgan and Allie, but it is possible some of the others did on other occasions but not depicted.
 They only did it in isolated situations.
 Silvernail knew about them, but they needed to keep that nature hidden from the general public.
 There are several scenes of intense action, of chase and pursuit, feint and attack, but this book ends on a much gentler note than I expected.
-I thought they were headed into another trap, but of course that trap might be about to close, but we won't know until the third book, which is due in September.
-I will pre-order as soon as it's available, and I recommend you catch up on the story before then.
+I thought they were headed into another trap, but of course that trap might be about to snap shut, but we won't know until the third book, which is due later this year.
+I will pre-order as soon as it's available, and I recommend you catch up on the story before then..

 We would appreciate your support for this site with your purchases from Amazon.com, Bookshop.org, and ReAnimusPress.